Andrew-M-C/cAssoArray/readme.md

 Invoking this function to release all members in the associative array and remove the existence itself from the memory.

+This function lacked a parameter as `freeObjects` (currently treated as TRUE).
+This will be updated in the future.

 ---